Harin-Udu/My-Project-1/Readme.md

 This Readme will provide the below clarifications,

-   - Guide on how to properly open the project locally
+   - Guide on how to properly open the project locally and create a database (for login)

    -  Detailed description of all the key components and features of the project